phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``''``

-    The name of the directory where dumps can be saved.
+    The name of the webserver directory where exported files can be saved.

-    If you want different directory for each user, %u will be replaced with username.
+    If you want a different directory for each user, %u will be replaced with the username.

     Please note that the directory must exist and has to be writable for